Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Adiabatic Cooling of Cosmic Rays at Bow Shocks

-We plot the distribution of CR-layer at different times in Figure \ref{figA1}, from which we can see that CR did not expand freely during the wind-cloud interacting stage or the subsequent time, but is significantly confined.
+We plot the snapshots of CR-layer in Figure \ref{figB1}.
+CRs do not expand freely during the wind-cloud interacting stage or the subsequent stage, but are significantly confined.
 This will slow down the adiabatic loss of CR's energy compared with a free-expanding case.
-As shown in Figure \ref{figA2}, when the wind duration $t_{\rm wind}$ is significantly larger than the dynamical timescale $\tdyn$ ($\tdyn \equiv \Rc/\vw$), CR's adiabatic loss spends a much longer time than the dynamical timescale: $t_{\rm ad}=\kbow \tdyn \simeq 20\tdyn$.
-Moreover, in the limit $t_{\rm wind} \lesssim \tdyn$, the adiabatic cooling approaches the free-expanding process.
+As shown in Figure \ref{figB2}, when the wind duration $t_{\rm bst}$ is significantly larger than the dynamical timescale $\tdyn$ ($\tdyn \equiv \Rc/\vw$), CR's adiabatic loss spends a much longer time than the dynamical timescale: $t_{\rm ad}=\kbow \tdyn \simeq 20\tdyn$.
+Moreover, in the limit $t_{\rm bst} \lesssim \tdyn$, adiabatic cooling of CR approaches the free-expanding process.
 In the main text, we adopt a conservative value of $\kbow=10$.